 For all randomised participants, vital status (alive / dead, with date and presumed cause of death, if appropriate) is to be ascertained at 28 days after first randomisation.
 This may be achieved through linkage to routine death registration data (e.g. in the UK) or through direct contact with the participant, their relatives, or medical staff and completion of an additional follow-up form.
 Where available, data from routine healthcare records (including linkage to medical databases held by organisations such as NHS Digital in the UK) will be used to supplement data collected by trial sites.
-Further details are described in the Derivation of Baseline Characteristics and Outcomes standard operating procedure.^o
+Further details are described in the Derivation of Baseline Characteristics and Outcomes standard operating procedure.

-2.8.1 Follow-up swab samples (UK only)^p
+2.7.1 Follow-up swab samples (UK only)n

-2.8.1.1 Participants with COVID-19
+2.7.1.1 Participants with COVID-19

-Participants with COVID-19 in sotrovimab or molnupiravir comparisons should have nasal and oropharyngeal swabs collected on days 3 and 5 in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance makers) will be measured.
+Participants with COVID-19 in sotrovimab, molnupiravir or Paxlovid comparisons should have a nasal swab collected on days 3 and 5 in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance makers) will be measured.

-2.8.1.2 Participants with influenza pneumonia
+2.7.1.2 Participants with influenza pneumonia

-Participants with influenza pneumonia should have a nasal and oropharyngeal swab collected on day 5 in which the presence of influenza virus (and genotyping for baloxavir or oseltamivir resistance markers) will be measured.
+Participants with influenza pneumonia should have a nasal swab collected on day 5 in which the presence of influenza virus (and genotyping for baloxavir or oseltamivir resistance markers) will be measured.

-2.9 Duration of follow-up
+2.8 Duration of follow-up